Culturally modified tree

-Culturally modified tree (aka CMT) is a tree modified by indigenous people as part of their tradition.
+In western Canada and the United States, a culturally modified tree (CMT) is one which has been modified by indigenous people as part of their tradition.
 Such trees are important sources for the history of certain regions.

-The term is used in western Canada and the United States.
 In British Columbia, one of the most commonly modified trees, particularly on the coast, is the Western Red Cedar.
 The Sami people of northern Scandinavia and indigenous people of southeast Australia modify trees.
 Basque herders left thousands of trees in the western United States between 1860 and 1930.

 Regions

 Australia

 The role of cedars, spruces etc. are taken over by much different species in Australia.
 Here the red (river) gum (Eucalyptus camaldulensis) and the grey box (Eucalyptus moluccana) are of most importance.
 There are certain similarities as far as the usage is concerned.
-Rhoads published in 1992 that within the territory of Southwest Victoria (about 10,000 km²) 228 CMTs were found in the vicinity of ancient camps.
+Rhoads published in 1992 that within the territory of Southwest Victoria (about 10,000 km2) 228 CMTs were found in the vicinity of ancient camps.

+CMT in Australia are modified for different reasons.
+They include carved artworks and scar they are also referred to 'scar trees' s or the binding of branches to produce a 'ring tree'.

+'Ring trees' were shaped early in their growth by inserting an object into the trunk or tying a branch to part of the tree.
+These were likely used to mark territorial boundaries between Nations.
+They are most often found along the Murray River but exist in other parts of southeastern Australia as well.

+Trees are scared to produce containers for carrying food and water, for production of shield.
+Modifying trees with a series of holes and marks was used to enable people to climb trees to harvest honey, birds, eggs, possums and other animals.
+Another use was the production of ‘Canoe tree’.

+Ceremonial or place markers in the landscape include dendroglyphs—carvings made into trees after removing a section of bark.
+These carvings come in two main forms.
+Teleteglyphs were used for teaching cultural knowledge in ceremonial contexts, while taphoglyphs marked burial sites.
+Taphoglyphs are especially linked to the Wiradjuri and Gamilaroi (Gomeroi) Nations in western New South Wales, though teleteglyphs have also been found across parts of New South Wales and Victoria, particularly near the Murray River.

+Scar trees, which still appear throughout the landscape, are the result of bark removal for tools or cultural practices.
+They are ongoing signs of cultural knowledge and presence, though often unrecognised by non-Indigenous people.